Mozahedul/setup-eslint-airbnb-prettier_in_react/README.md

 Then run the code from terminal ... npm run lint

+# Check the react version in package.json and .eslintrc file:
+set the react version same both in package.json and .eslintrc.json file

 # Now create config files for prettier :
 # .prettierrc file :
 Create a file named .prettierrc ⇒ Open the .prettierrc → include the rules as many as you want same as